All posts

 $1 trillion

 What voluntary turnover costs US businesses every year.
 That's just the employees who choose to leave, not layoffs, not terminations.
+(For the full picture on who's leaving and why they stay, see our employee retention statistics.)
 Source: Gallup, "This Fixable Problem Costs U.S. Businesses $1 Trillion"

 50-200%